Buyout firm THL agrees $1.6 bln deal for Standish Management -sources

 July 18 (Reuters) - Private equity firm Thomas H. Lee Partners (THL) has agreed to acquire a majority stake in Standish Management in a deal that values the U.S.-based fund administrator at about $1.6 billion, including debt, people familiar with the matter said.

-THL prevailed in an auction for the company over other private equity firms because its bid was favored by Standish's management, which currently holds a roughly 45% stake in the business, one of the sources said.
+THL prevailed in an auction for the company over other private equity firms because its bid was favored by Standish's management, the sources said.

-The management team plans to retain much of its 45% stake following the deal, the sources added.
+The management team and other Standish employees, who collectively own 65% of the company, will retain a 45% stake, with THL holding the remainder, the sources added.

-THL is picking up the majority stake from London-based investment firm Vitruvian Partners, which first invested in Standish in 2020.
+London-based investment firm Vitruvian Partners, which first invested in Standish in 2020, is cashing out, the sources added.

 The sources spoke on condition of anonymity as the deal discussions are confidential.